Case study: joint personal injury claim after accident on building site

 Starting the workplace injury claim

-Our personal injury solicitors met with the Claimants to go through the details of the accident at work and the funding agreement (a Conditional Fee Agreement) that we could offer.
+Our specialist workplace accident solicitors met with the Claimants to go through the details of the accident at work and the funding agreement (a Conditional Fee Agreement) that we could offer.

 A challenge we came across was establishing who the correct Defendant was to pursue.
 Our clients were working as contractors on the building site, and so rather than pursuing their employer, we determined that the claim should be made against the principal site contractor as they were responsible for the building site’s health and safety.